TotallyInformation/node-red-contrib-uibuilder/.github/issue_template.md

 Browser        |

 ### How is Node-RED installed?
-Where is uibuilder installed?
+Where is UIBUILDER installed?

 > Often, issues with nodes occur because of non-standard installations.
   This may still indicate a bug so it is fine to report an issue.
 Just be sure you understand the consequences of how you have installed things.

 > A very common set of issues come from installing nodes as root instead of the user that runs Node-RED (e.g. using sudo on Mac/Linux).
 You will most likely be asked to undo that before we can analyse the issue.

-> Also quite common is to install the uibuilder node in the wrong folder.
+> Also quite common is to install the `uibuilder` node in the wrong folder.
 It is best to install using the Node-RED admin interface "Manage Palette".
 If installing manually, make sure you are in your `userDir` folder before installing (typically `~/.node-red`).